olivierdagenais/olivierdagenais.github.io/swe-book.md

 ## [Chapter 12: Unit Testing](https://abseil.io/resources/swe-book/html/ch12.html)

 > We use the term _unit test_ to refer to tests of relatively narrow scope, such as of a single class or method.
-Unit tests are usually small in size, but this isn’t always the case.
+Unit tests are usually small in size, but this isn't always the case.

 Properties of unit tests:
 - small (therefore fast and deterministic)